flutter/flutter/.github/ISSUE_TEMPLATE/2_bug.md

      Please create a minimal reproducible sample that shows the problem and attach it below between the lines with the backticks.

-     Without this we will unlikely progress on the issue, and thus will have to close it.
+     Without this we will unlikely be able to progress on the issue, and because of that we regretfully will have to close it.

      If your problem goes out of what can be placed in file, for example you have a problem with native channels, you can upload the full code of